 Taking good care of yourself begins by finding a primary care physician who has a broad range of knowledge and experience in medicine.
-Dr. Hamilton is a board-certified Internist skilled in making complex medical decisions and make an accurate diagnosis based on her experience and training to help you differentiate simple symptoms which may or may not lead to complex illnesses.
 At the practice of Shawn Hamilton, MD, you will receive exemplary care.
-She will help you maintain your good health and help you understand the options for diagnosis and treatment.
+She will help you maintain your good health and respond promptly if she notices a problem.
 Call her at her office in Irvine, California, or book an appointment online.

 Internal medicine, sometimes referred to as general medicine, is a medical specialty with a focus on the diagnosis and treatment of adult diseases.
 Internists, the physicians who practice this specialty, also emphasize preventive care and monitor your health by conducting diagnostic tests, such as blood studies, on a regular basis.

 Internists are unique in that their training gives them expertise in treating a broad spectrum of diseases.
 They can treat chronic diseases, such as diabetes, as well as acute problems, such as a severe case of poison ivy.
 They are known for their diagnostic skills and are adept at piecing symptoms together to arrive at an accurate diagnosis.

 Internists like Dr. Shawn Hamilton, also known as primary care physicians, are the first contact for men and women seeking medical care for their symptoms and illnesses.
 After an examination, primary care physicians assess whether they can provide all the necessary care or if you’ll need a subspecialist.